 Tilesets are highly cacheable and load quickly.
-Mapbox relies heavily on both raster and vector tilesets to keep our maps fast and efficient.
-For more information on working with tilesets, check out the Mapbox Studio manual.
+Mapbox relies heavily on both raster and vector tilesets to keep our maps performant.
+For more information on working with tilesets, read the Mapbox Studio manual.

 Tilesets can be raster or vector.
 The differences are outlined below:

 Raster tilesets are created when uploading raster images to Mapbox Studio as TIFFs/GeoTIFFs.
 They are used in both modern and classic Mapbox tools to display maps as a grid of images that can be loaded when necessary on the map.
 You can use raster tilesets in Mapbox Studio, Mapbox GL JS, and within the Mapbox Mobile SDKs.